 What is Class 1B National Insurance?

-Class 1B NICs are made by employers with a PAYE settlement agreement allowing you to make a yearly payment to cover all your tax and NI due on minor/irregular/impractical expenses or employee benefits.
+Class 1B NICs are made by UK employers with a PAYE settlement agreement allowing you to make a yearly payment to cover all your tax and NI due on minor/irregular/impractical expenses or employee benefits.

 These expenses and employee benefits include but are not limited to telephone bills, incentive awards, employee travel & relocation expense, staff entertainment, personal care expenses, and so on.